Games4Shell/Minesweeper/README.md

 1. $ alias MinesweeperTop=$HOME/Games4Shell/Minesweeper/Minesweeper.sh -t
 2. Now when you type MinesweeperTop the top interface should start.

-!!!!Remember, you would need to tho this every time you close the Shell or the Terminal!!!!
+!!!!Remember, you would need to do this every time you close the Shell or the Terminal!!!!